jared-smith-kr/Typescript-Lightning-Talks/talks/conditional-types-and-infer/README.md

 type GetSetType<T> = T extends Set<infer U> ?
 U : never;
 ```

 Wow, these look awfully similar both to `GetPromiseType` and each other.
-Can we extract this pattern?
+Can we abstract out this pattern?

 ## HKTs

-The short answer is no, or at least not in Typescript.
+The short answer actually turns out to be no, or at least not in Typescript.
 Lets take a look at what that might look like:

 ```typescript
 type InferGenericType<T> = T extends (infer U)<infer V> ?
 V : never;